Skip to main content

 Your body does not simply use hormones in the form they are administered.
 It constantly modifies and converts them in a dynamic process of biochemical alchemy.
 The enzymes responsible for these conversions are the master chemists of your endocrine system.

-One of the most significant enzymes in hormonal health for both men and women is aromatase, encoded by the gene. is the factory responsible for converting androgens, like testosterone, into estrogens.
+One of the most significant enzymes in hormonal health for both men and women is aromatase, encoded by the CYP19A1 gene.
+Aromatase is the factory responsible for converting androgens, like testosterone, into estrogens.
 This process is vital for bone health, cognitive function, and cardiovascular wellness in both sexes.

 Genetic polymorphisms in the CYP19A1 gene can significantly alter the activity of the aromatase enzyme.
 Some variations lead to increased aromatase activity, causing a higher percentage of testosterone to be converted into estradiol.
-For a man on TRT, this could lead to elevated estrogen levels, potentially causing like water retention or gynecomastia, and necessitating the use of an aromatase inhibitor like Anastrozole.
+For a man on TRT, this could lead to elevated estrogen levels, potentially causing side effects like water retention or gynecomastia, and necessitating the use of an aromatase inhibitor like Anastrozole.

 Other variations can lead to lower aromatase activity.
 This understanding is foundational; it explains why a one-size-fits-all approach to managing estrogen on TRT is destined to fail.
 The optimal protocol is one that accounts for the inherent activity of your body’s own enzymatic machinery.